Exploring Intertextual Relationships in Rap Rhetorics

 As Hip-Hop evolved and emcees became more prominent, rappers too began “biting flows” and/or paying homage to the greats with lines that reference other artists lyrics.
 One relatively recent example I shared with my students is a song called “Headstone” by Flatbush Zombies.
 I have yet to count the number of artists/songs this one track references, but I wouldn’t be surprised if it’s in the hundreds.

-Project 2: Script for the Rap Rhetorics Podcast
+OLD INSTRUCTIONS--Project 2: Script for the Rap Rhetorics Podcast

 Why Do This Assignment?